Antichain

 In mathematics, in the area of order theory, an antichain is a subset of a partially ordered set such that any two distinct elements in the subset are incomparable.

-The size of the largest antichain in a partially ordered set is known as its width.
+The size of the largest antichain in a finite partially ordered set is known as its width.
 By Dilworth's theorem, this also equals the minimum number of chains (totally ordered subsets) into which the set can be partitioned.
-Dually, the height of the partially ordered set (the length of its longest chain) equals by Mirsky's theorem the minimum number of antichains into which the set can be partitioned.
+Dually, the height of the finite partially ordered set (the length of its longest chain) equals by Mirsky's theorem the minimum number of antichains into which the set can be partitioned.